esttenorio/vscode-syncallenvs/README.md

 ![Sync Selected File Example](images/syncSelectedFamilyExample.gif)

+### 4. Get .env diff with unique keys comparing 2 env files

+This command will request for 2 inputs:

+- 1- target .env file
+- 2- reference .env file

+The command will generate a copy of the target file with only the keys that are different from the reference .env file.

 ## Requirements

 The template env file and the target files must be located on the working directory.